JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-Nginx.md

 These are examples for configurations of [Nginx](https://www.nginx.com/) as a proxy in front of JATOS.
 It is not necessary to run JATOS with a proxy but it's common.
 They support WebSockets for JATOS' group studies.

 The following two configs are the content of `/etc/nginx/nginx.conf`.
 Change them to your needs.
 You probably want to change your servers address (`www.example.com` in the example) and the path to the SSL certificate and its key.

-This `proxy_set_header X-Forwarded-*` is necessary to tell JATOS the original requester's IP address - please leave it unchanged.
+For JATOS versions 3.8.1 and older it is necessary to set the `X-Forwarded-*` headers with `proxy_set_header` to tell JATOS the original requester's IP address.
+This is not necessary from 3.8.2 and newer.

 As an additional security measurement you can uncomment the `location /jatos` and config your local network.
 This will restrict the access to JATOS' GUI (every URL starting with `/jatos`) to the local network.